We are committed to accuracy and continue to grow, adapt, and update our risk models as new and better information becomes available.

 - Updated Flood Factors that better represent wetland conditions and incorporate the latest geographic data.

-- Improved the accuracy and extents of flooding for several historic floods, including Hurricane Katrina.
+- Improved the accuracy and extent of flooding for several historic floods, including Hurricane Katrina.

 - Analyzed and added millions of new properties to Flood Factor with improved statistical methods and issues identified by users.